dschledermann/dto/README.md

 # DTO
-This package is primarily a simple proxy for PDO that will help you retrieve database results in a typesafe manner.
+This package is designed to be a simple proxy for PDO that will help you retrieve database results in a type safe manner.
+It is not a full abstraction of SQL, or a full ORM or anything like that.

 ## Why do this?
 You can think of it as using PDO::FETCH_CLASS, but it can be configured, as you can add filters, rename field and have value converters.
 There are also some helper methods for doing simple SELECTs by primary id, INSERT's and UPDATE's, but the goal of the package is *not* to help you write SQL.
 Nor is the goal to reflect the database structure as models in PHP.
-The primary goal is only to have properly structured types returned for your queries instead of dumb associative arrays.
+The primary goal is only to have properly structured types returned from your queries instead of dumb associative arrays.

 ## Usage
 ### Making a connection